NEASQC/WP6_QNLP/README.md

 The language model will be stored in the created virtual environment.

 ## Running the notebooks
-We can use jupyter notebook to run the jupyter notebooks that appear on the repository.
+We can use Jupyter Notebooks to run the notebooks that appear on the repository.
 To do so, we can run the following command:
  <pre>
   <code>
     $ python3.10 -m ipykernel install --user --name  &ltenvironment_name&gt --display-name "&ltkernel_name&gt"